RangelReale/panyl/README.md

             &parse.MongoLog{},
             &parse.NGINXErrorLog{},
         ),
-        // may use a logger when debugging, it outputs each source line and parsed processes
+        // may use a logger when debugging, it outputs each source line and parsed items
         // panyl.WithDebugLog(panyl.NewStdDebugLogOutput()),
     )